djeidy/codex/docs/web-ui-implementation-plan.md

-# OpenAI Codex Web UI Implementation Plan
+# MTR Web UI Implementation Plan

 ## Executive Summary

-This document outlines a comprehensive plan for developing a web-based user interface for the OpenAI Codex CLI tool.
+This document outlines a comprehensive plan for developing a web-based user interface for the MTR CLI tool.
 The web UI will replicate and enhance existing terminal functionality while providing a modern, accessible interface with real-time progress visualization and interactive approval workflows.

 ## Technical Architecture